Catallactic/catallactic-site/docs/whitepaper.md

 #### 13.1.1.
 Token Velocity during Value Capture

-During the Vauke Capture stage the CryptoCommodity will behave as an utility token.
+During the Value Capture stage the CryptoCommodity will behave as an utility token.
 This is the critical part where the holders can be reluctant to keep the tokens in their wallets.
 In order to reduce velocity some approaches can be considered:

 - Introduce a profit-share mechanism